ganrad/aks-aspnet-sqldb-rest/README.md

 - http://<Azure_load_balancer_ip>/api/claims
 - http://<Azure_load_balancer_ip>/api/claims/100

-Congrats!
+Congrats!!
 You have just built an *ASP.NET Core Web API* and deployed it as a containerized microservice on *Azure Kubernetes Service*!!

 In the next section, we will define a *Release Pipeline* in Azure DevOps to automate containerized application deployments on AKS.